RBW (company): Cloud R

 On May 27, 2016, RBW joint cooperation with Lee Seong-yeon established the independent sub-label.
 It was house to M.A.S 0094, a 5-member rock band managed by Modern Music.
 Its management was transferred to RBW in 2017 and they redebuted as Onewe in 2019 under the main label.

 All Right Music

-All Right Music is an independent Hip hop label headed by rapper Basick and RBW producer Im Sang-hyuk.Established in March 2017, the label was set up by RBW to focused hip hop scene.
+All Right Music is an independent Hip hop label headed by rapper Basick and RBW producer Im Sang-hyuk.
+Established in March 2017, the label was set up by RBW to focus on the hip hop scene.
 It was introduced their first artist: Big Tray, Marvel J and B.O.

 RBW Vietnam

 In 2016, RBW established a sub agency in Vietnam, joint-ventured with Naver, for future auditions and artist development in the region.
 The label introduced its first artist Jin Ju, a Korean student who won on the Vietnamese singing competition program Masked Singer, in 2018 with her debut single "Petal", released in both Korean and Vietnamese.

 RBW launched the Vietnamese boy band D1Verse in February 2020.
 The group was formed by an all-Vietnamese cast and it was the first vocal group in Vietnam to be produced and managed by a K-pop label.